Device Hardware

 The ideal primary device will most often be a laptop.
 Some devices that meet requirements and are commonly used by students are;

-Apple MacBook Air / MacBook Pro, especially the new M1/M2 models
+Apple MacBook Air / MacBook Pro, especially the new M Series models

 Dell Inspiron / XPS